Cannabis for non-medical use is legal in Canada as of October 17, 2018.

 The Crisis Line Association of BC is the provincial association representing member crisis lines from across British Columbia.
 Call for emotional support, crisis and suicide assessment and intervention, and resource information.

 - 1-800-SUICIDE (1-800-784-2433): call if you are having thoughts of suicide, or know someone who is.
 The service is available 24 hours a day, 7 days a week and in up to 140 languages.
 Operated in partnership with the Crisis Intervention and Suicide Prevention Centre of BC.

-- 310-Mental Health (310-6789): call if you need emotional support, information and resources specific to mental health in British Columbia.
-The service is available 24 hours a day, 7 days a week and is toll-free anywhere in British Columbia (no need to dial an area code).
+- 310-Mental Health (310-6789 - no need to dial an area code): call if you need emotional support, information and resources specific to mental health in British Columbia.
+The service is available 24 hours a day, 7 days a week and is toll-free anywhere in British Columbia.

 Foundry is a province-wide network of integrated health and social service centres for people ages 12-24.
 Foundry centres provide mental health care, substance use services, primary care, social services and youth and family peer supports.
 Visit a local Foundry Centre.

 HeretoHelp is a project of the BC Partners for Mental Health and Addictions Information.
 Seven leading mental health and addictions non-profit agencies work together to help people live well and better prevent and manage mental health and substance use problems.